Explore with Elementary Samplings

 • aggregation (optional) is some aggregation functions to be called on the outputs of your evaluation task.
 The format is variable evaluate function.
 OpenMOLE provides some aggregation functions to such as: median, medianAbsoluteDeviation, average, meanSquaredError, rootMeanSquaredError.
 If no a variable is listed and no aggregate function is provided, the values are aggregated in a array.

 For Double sequence samplings, a convenient primitive provides logarithmic ranges the following way: input_j in LogRangeDomain(min,max,number_of_steps) where the third argument is the number of steps in the range.
 The syntax can be simplified with the logSteps keyword like this: input_j in (Range(1e-2,0.1) logSteps 4.
 The hook keyword is used to save or display results generated during the execution of a workflow.
-The generic way to use it is to write either hook(workDirectory / "path/of/a/file.csv") to save the results in a CSV file, or hook display to display the results in the standard output.
+The generic way to use it is to write either hook(workDirectory / "path/of/a/file") to save the results in a file, or hook display to display the results in the standard output.
 See this page for more details about this hook.

 Use example 🔗